Heyuri/kokonotsuba/README.md

 # Kokonotsuba

 ## Required stack
-Kokonotsuba is designed and tested on the following stack, and isn't guaranteed to work on any other stack.
+Kokonotsuba is designed and tested on the following stack, and isn't guaranteed to work on any other stack.<br />
-OS: debian 10
+OS: debian 10<br />
-Web server: nginx
+Web server: nginx<br />
-DB: mariadb
+DB: mariadb<br />
 PHP: PHP7.2-PHP8.3

 If you are going to suggest pull requests, please make sure the change would work on the above stack first.